 - Teasing low prices and items going on sales

 3. Product Rollouts

-Every time you’re restocking or adding a new collection of products, you have to treat it like a new product launch.
-You have to see what platforms you need to target, what consumers to notify, at what time, and deal with many other aspects.
+Every time you're restocking or adding a new collection of products, you have to treat it like a new product launch.
+You must see what platforms to target, what consumers to notify, and at what time, and deal with many other aspects.

 The promotion starts on your website.
 And you want people to know about new products right away, right?
-Then you can use a heatmap tool like Crazy Egg to get an idea of where to place ads on your site.
-It will help you see what’s working, what’s not, and give you new ideas.
+Then you can use a heatmap tool like Crazy Egg to understand where to place ads on your site.
+It will help you see what's working, what's not, and give you new ideas.